John R. Chambliss

-John Randolph Chambliss Jr. (January 23, 1833 – August 16, 1864) was a career military officer, serving in the United States Army and then, during the American Civil War, in the Confederate States Army.
-A brigadier general of cavalry, Chambliss was killed in action during the Second Battle of Deep Bottom.
+John Randolph Chambliss Jr. (January 23, 1833 – August 16, 1864) was a career military officer from Virginia who served in the Confederate States Army.
+He reached the rank of brigadier general of cavalry before being killed in action in August 1864 during the Second Battle of Deep Bottom.
+Born to a lawyer, Colonel and Mrs John Chambliss of Hicksford, Va, John, jr. graduated from West Point (1853) with several future generals, particularly his friend David M. Gregg, a future Union General as their paths would have an ominous crossing in August 1864.

 Early life

 Chambliss was born at Hicksford in Greensville County, Virginia.
-His father, John R. Chambliss Sr., was a lawyer and politician who later served in the Confederate States Congress.
-The younger Chambliss was appointed to the United States Military Academy, graduating 31st of 52 in the Class of 1853, distinguished by having 15 future Civil War generals in it, including fellow Confederates John S. Bowen, John Bell Hood, and Henry B. Davidson.
+His father, John R. Chambliss Sr., was a lawyer, plantation owner, and politician who later served in the Confederate States Congress.

+The younger Chambliss was appointed to the United States Military Academy at West Point.
+He graduated 31st of 52 in the Class of 1853.
+It was distinguished by having 15 future Civil War generals in it, including fellow Southerners John S. Bowen, Henry B. Davidson, and Hood, who all joined the CSA.